go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 From ABBA with love - the album in Holland

 This compilation released by Polydor in Holland was one of the most interesting ABBA compilations available in the early 80s.
 It was released as LP, MC and CD and it contained some rare (by that time) remixes of well-known ABBA hits.
 The album featured 14 songs.
-Among remixed rarities there was a short version of Eagle - remixed down to 4.21 which appeared on CD for the first time.
+Among remixed rarities there was a short version of Eagle (4.21) which appeared on CD for the first time.
 Even two single B-sides: Cassandra and Elaine had their CD debut here.
 Frida's hit from "Something's Going On" - "To Turn the Stone" appeared in a shortened version of 3.24 and Agnetha's "Wrap Your Arms Around Me" was cut down to 3.50.
 Even "The Day Before You Came" was slightly shortened to 5.44 (the full length was 5.50).
 The CD was digitally remastered.
 The release of the album was promoted by Dutch TV.

 TV promotion